cs4241-21a/final_project/README.md

 ## Features:

 1. **Indexed Data:** Reading of data from this website is optimized to only take logarithmic time.
 Information stored on the database are indexed with a B-tree data structure (a self-balancing tree that maintains sorted data and allows searches, sequential access, insertions, and deletions in logarithmic time).
 This is implemented by configuring mongoDB's indexing feature.
 The following queries are optimized with indexes:
 	1. User login and account creation
 	2. Viewing of transactions based on date, sorted by date
 	3. Searching of transactions based on content
+2. **Global Search:** Users can use the searchbar to search for each of their transaction's note content (including its tag).
+Searching is optimized and indexed, results are sorted by relevance and date.
+Specific functionalities include:
+	1. Searching for a word - search `coffee` to get results which the note section contains the word "coffee" and similar words like "Coffee" and "coffees"
+	2. Searching multiple words - search `coffee candy bar` to get results which the note section contains either the word "coffee" or "candy" or "bar", or any of their similar words, or any combination of it.
+	3. Searching multiple words as a phrase - search `"coffee candy bar"` to get results which the note section contains the phrase "coffee candy bar" or its similar phrase like "coffee candy bars".
+	4. Searching for a word and excluding another - search `coffee -shop` to get results which the note section contains the word "coffee" and its similar words, but does not contain the word "shop" or its similar words.
+3. **Tags:** Users can enter words that start with a `#` to enter a tag for that transaction.
+Tags will be underlined and clickable.
+Clicking on a tag will show the user other transactions with the same tag.
-2. **View by Selection:** View transactions according to date range selection
+4. **View by Selection:** View transactions according to date range selection
-3. **View all times:** View transaction of all times
+5. **View all times:** View transaction of all times
-4. **Statistics of selection:** Top of page shows statistics of current filter
+6. **Statistics of selection:** Top of page shows statistics of current filter
-5. **Main Page Content Update:** No need to reload the page to get new data anymore
+7. **Main Page Content Update:** No need to reload the page to get new data anymore
-6. **Sample Data Generator:** Register an account with specific strings to generate sample data in account.
+8. **Sample/Random Data/Noun+Tag Generator:** Register an account with specific strings to generate sample/random data/noun+tag in account.
 See below for details.
-7. **Performance Benchmarking Tool:** every load time recorded in the console, along with count and calculated average.
+9. **Performance Benchmarking Tool:** every load time recorded in the console, along with count and calculated average.
 Updates once every "enter" hit.
-8. **Faster:** Optimized overall response times in various ways, including a complete overhaul to data structure.
+10. **Faster:** Optimized overall response times in various ways, including a complete overhaul to data structure and building indexes for querying and searching.
-9. **UI/UX Improvements**
+11. **UI/UX Improvements:** See details below

 ## Sample Accounts: